manassaloi/manassaloi.github.io/_posts/2021-02-11-playing-being-PM.markdown

 What I mentioned above is the difference between playing the role of a PM on Twitter vs actually being a PM.
 Being a PM sucks.
 It is a thankless job.

 Most people *think* they will enjoy moving to Product.
 They will cook up amazing strategy documents.
-Spew out smart one-liners in meetings: Distribution matters far more than product bruah.
+Spew out smart one-liners in meetings like "Distribution matters far more than product bruah".

 But the actual role involves turning abstract problem statements coming from execs or customers into concrete product milestones and then chasing stakeholders into making them a reality.